xfiveco/front-end-test-project/README.md

 ### Coding Standards

-- Does page follow HTML coding standards?
+- Is page using a consistent HTML coding style?
-- Does page follow CSS coding standards?
+- Is page using a consistent CSS coding style?
+- Is page using a consistent JS coding style?

 ### Optimization

 - Are image files sufficiently compressed?
-- Are CSS sprites being used for images?
+- Are responsive images used?
+- Is CSS and JS concatenated and minified?

 ### Accessibility

-- Are ALT attributes for images provided?
+- Are proper ALT attributes for images provided?
+- Are ARIA attributes properly used?
 - Is proper heading structure in place?